Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms

 \subsection{Tuning of CART}

 Surprisingly, \acrshort{cart} was much more sensitive to hyperparameter tuning than J48.
-Statistically significant improvements were reached in two thirds of the datasets, most of them with a high-performance gain.
-Most of the hyperparameters control the number of instances in nodes/leaves used for splitting.
+Statistically significant improvements were reached in two-thirds of the datasets, most of them with a high-performance gain.
+Most hyperparameters control the number of instances in nodes/leaves used for splitting.
 These hyperparameters directly affect the size and depth of the trees.
 The experimental analyses showed that default settings induced shallow and small trees for most of the problems.
-These trees did no obtain good predictive performances.
-Where the defaults did grow large trees, the performance was similar to the optimized performance.
-In general, \acrshort{cart}'s default hyperparameter values induced trees which are on average smaller than those produced by J48 under default settings.
+These trees did not obtain good predictive performances.
+Where the defaults did grow large trees, the performance was similar to the optimized setting.
+In general, \acrshort{cart}'s default hyperparameter values induced trees, which are, on average, smaller than those produced by J48 under default settings.
 One reason that may also explain the poor \acrshort{cart}'s default performances would be the case that J48 hyperparameters were pre-tuned on \acrshort{uci} datasets while the \acrshort{cart} ones were not.

 Our relative importance analysis indicated that hyperparameters such as `\texttt{minsplit}' and `\texttt{minbucket}' are the most responsible for the performance of the final trees.
 In the related literature, just two of the five works investigated the tuning of both.
 Even so, they used \acrshort{rs} and \acrshort{smbo} as tuning techniques.
 Experiments showed that for \acrshort{cart} hyperparameter tuning, the \acrshort{irace} technique significantly outperformed all the other ones (especially with $\alpha=0.1$).
 It evaluated a higher number of candidates during the search, and its running time was comparable to that of the meta-heuristics.
 Thus, \acrshort{irace} would be a good choice and might be further explored in future research.